NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Authentication.md

 0. Log into the GDC using your eRA Commons credentials,
 0. Click the username in the top right corner of the screen,
-0. Select the "Download token" option.
+0. Select the "Download Token" option.

 ![Token Download Link](images/GDC_Submission_Portal_Token_Download.png)